-the website address where the level for each of those indices is published; and
+the website address where the level for each of those indices is published;

+(ff) The following definitions must be included in the pricing supplement:

+“Interest Period/s” means each period commencing on (and including) an Interest Payment Date and ending on (but excluding) the following Interest Payment Date; provided that the first Interest Period will commence on (and include) the Interest Commencement Date and end on (but exclude) [the following Interest Payment Date / state specific Interest Payment Date] (each Interest Payment Date as adjusted in accordance with the applicable Business Day Convention);

+“Interest Payment Date/s” means [please insert the specific interest payment dates of each calendar year] or, if such day is not a Business Day, the Business Day on which the interest will be paid, as determined in accordance with the applicable Business Day Convention (as specified in this Applicable Pricing Supplement); and

+“Interest Rate Determination Date/s or Reset Dates” means [please insert the interest rate determination date/s or reset dates of each interest period for example, the auction date for the first Interest Period and thereafter the first business day of each Interest Period];

+(gg) For all debt securities which will be automatically redeemed on the occurrence of a trigger event, the applicant issuer must include a statement in the pricing supplement that the early redemption date of the debt security will be a minimum of 5 business days after the date on which the trigger event occurred and such early redemption date will be announced on SENS, in accordance with the timetable set out in paragraph 3 of Schedule 4, Form A4.
+For the purposes of this paragraph 4.22(gg), the following definition shall apply:

+“trigger event” means an event that precipitates an automatic redemption in relation to the debt security as defined in the placing document (for example, when the reference index reaches a particular index level); and

-(ff) …(unchanged).
+(hh) …(unchanged).

+Section 5 Financial Information

+Financial statements

-If the applicant issuer is a wholly-owned subsidiary of the guarantor and is only a funding/financing arm of the guarantor, the applicant issuer is not required to provide the information requested in paragraph 5.5 above or the financial information required in paragraphs 7.3 and 7.4.
+5.6 If the applicant issuer is a wholly-owned subsidiary of the guarantor and is only a funding/financing arm of the guarantor, the applicant issuer is not required to provide the information requested in paragraph 5.5 above or the financial information required in paragraphs 7.3 and 7.4.
 The applicant issuer is required to provide the financial information of the guarantor, which information must comply with paragraphs 5.2 and 5.3.
+The applicant issuer must also provide the guarantor’s financial information on an ongoing basis, in accordance with paragraph 7.5.

+Report of the independent auditor

-The applicant issuer must also provide the guarantor’s financial information on an ongoing basis, in accordance with paragraph 7.5 The auditor’s report contained in the applicant issuer’s audited annual financial statements or the audit report provided by the auditor as per paragraph 5.3(c) must comply with and must include the following:
+5.9 The auditor’s report contained in the applicant issuer’s audited annual financial statements or the audit report provided by the auditor as per paragraph 5.3(c) must comply with ISA and must include the following:

 (a) scope of the audit; and